chrishefele/kaggle-sample-code/README.md

 There are certainly messy and inefficient pieces (though to be fair this code was never meant for production, just prototyping).
 However, there are also some clever pieces, too.

-In aggregate, I've written approximately:
+In aggregate, for these competitions, I've written approximately:
 - 45K lines of Python
 - 26K lines of R
 - 4K  lines of Java
 - 3K  lines of bash

-In addition, I have some Kaggle 'kernels' code, which can be seen at: https://www.kaggle.com/chefele/kernels
+In addition, I've posted Kaggle 'kernels' code (https://www.kaggle.com/chefele/kernels), as well as some well-received comments and analyses in online discussions (https://www.kaggle.com/chefele/discussion).